celikbhb/celikbhb.github.io/_posts/2023-07-13-My Project.md.markdown

+---
+layout: post
-# Text Scraping with Openrefine
+title: Text Scraping with Openrefine
+image: /assets/image/img2.jpg
+categories: [category 1, category 2]
+---

 ## Text Analysis of the Results of the Search for the Word Religion on the Website of the German Ministry of Foreign Affairs